openstack/nova/doc/source/man/nova-manage.rst

     upgrading from a cells v1 environment, and the ``simple_cell_setup`` if you are upgrading from a non-cells v1 environment).

+``nova-manage cell_v2 create_cell [--name <cell_name>] [--transport-url <transport_url>] [--database_connection <database_connection>] [--verbose]``

+    Create a cell mapping to the database connection and message queue transport url.
+If a database_connection is not specified, it will use the one defined by ``[database]/connection`` in the configuration file passed to nova-manage.
+If a transport_url is not specified, it will use the one defined by ``[DEFAULT]/transport_url`` in the configuration file.
+    The verbose option will print out the resulting cell mapping uuid.
+    Returns 0 if the cell mapping was successfully created, 1 if the transport url or database connection was missing, and 2 if a cell is already using that transport url and database connection combination.

 Nova Logs
 ~~~~~~~~~